 Healthy Egos and Spiritual Development

-Must one must first travel the arc from infant to healthy separate self or ego—a well-adapted adult ego in one’s environment and community—before passing down the other side of the rainbow, to the post-egoic state of non-dual understanding, happiness and peace, love and bliss?
+Must one must first travel the Great Arc from infant, to a healthy separate self or ego (a well-adapted adult ego in one’s environment and community) before passing down the other side of the rainbow so to speak, to the post-egoic state of non-dual understanding of permanent happiness and peace?

-I’ve heard it suggested more than once, and in more than one way—even from a prominent non-dual teacher—that one needs to develop a healthy, well-adapted ego in order to go deep into spiritual realization or to take the next step and develop into the universal “I Am” non-dual awareness at the heart of spiritual paths.
-The notion is expressed as, for example, in the claim that someone who has not developed a healthy, stable, “well-adapted” adult human ego—identification as a body in the environment and society—would be further “destabilized” by the non-dual teaching.
+It has been suggested more than once, and in more than one way—such as from a currently prominent non-dual teacher—that one needs to develop a healthy, well-adapted adult ego in order to go deep into spiritual realization or to take the next step and develop into the universal “I Am” non-dual awareness at the heart of spiritual paths.
+The notion is expressed for example in the claim that someone who has not developed a healthy, stable, “well-adapted” adult human ego—identification as a body in the environment and society—would be further “destabilized” by the non-dual teaching.

 If you took that notion seriously, that only healthy well-adapted egos are ready for the path beyond the ego, it would imply that some aspirants might want to take a few years (or decades?) and get some psychological help before they embark on the perilous journey of non-duality teachings.
 It might be tempting to think some folks just have too much psychological garbage in the way to see their way clear, or given their frail emotional and psychological state, that they might not be able to handle such a strong medicine, and fall apart.

-Now, one can certainly seem to encounter what you could call “immature personalities” along the path, and even what have been called “personality disorders” in psychiatric circles, and see how potentially the teaching could be used an an excuse for “spiritual bypassing” (not confronting uncomfortable feelings that are operating out of consciousness awareness) or bad behavior, such as rudeness, irresponsibility, drug use, and worse.
-After all, “it’s all me, there are no others, it doesn’t matter what I do, no practices are necessary, I’m already there, already enlightened, it’s about freedom, nothing exists, there’s no free will, etc. so it doesn’t matter what I do and other people’s hurt and pain and consequences are not real, not my doing; it’s all Me and feeling good vibrations are what it’s about, so I’ll run away from this uncomfortable relationship or situation and you can fuck off” … endless mischief is possible.
+Now, one can certainly seem to encounter what you could call “immature personalities” along the path, and even what have been called “personality disorders” in psychiatric circles, and see how potentially the teaching could be used an an excuse for “spiritual bypassing” (not confronting uncomfortable feelings that are operating out of conscious awareness) or bad behavior, such as rudeness, irresponsibility, drug use, and worse.
+After all, “it’s all me, there are no others, it doesn’t matter what I do, no practices are necessary, I’m already there, already enlightened, it’s about freedom, nothing exists, there’s no free will, so it doesn’t matter what I do and other people’s hurt and pain and consequences are not real, not my doing; it’s about me feeling good vibrations, so I’ll run away from this uncomfortable relationship or situations” so the mind says … endless mischief is possible.

-On a side note, psychiatric diagnosis and labels I see as tinged with judgement, and a view biased by the Freudian medical-based worldview (for example Narcissistic Personality Disorder” or “Borderline Personality Disorder“).
-I see such individuals, such expressions of humanity, as wounded and in pain—why else would they act so selfishly?—pain and fear are learned, as is a strong unconscious sense of identification with a separate self-belief and feeling.
-And I would offer that such individuals in some cases may indeed benefit first from an exposure to psychologically-based, or ethical teachings that help them be less self-centered before, or at the beginning of entering on a non-dual path, such that the nondual teachings doesn’t just give them license to be uncaring, arrogant or rude towards others.
+On a side note, psychiatric diagnosis and labels are tinged with judgement, and a view biased by the Freudian medical-based worldview (for example Narcissistic Personality Disorder” or “Borderline Personality Disorder“).
+I see such beings, such expressions of humanity, as wounded and in pain—why else would they act so selfishly?—pain and fear are learned, as is a strong unconscious sense of identification with a separate self-belief and feeling, the unloving sense of life picked up from family and society.
+And I would offer that such individuals in some cases may indeed benefit first from an exposure to psychologically-based, or ethical teachings that help them be less self-centered before, or at the beginning of, entering on a non-dual path, such that the nondual teachings doesn’t just give them license to be uncaring, arrogant or rude towards others.

-But the question is, are there “unnatural” and/or unstable developments of the human ego such that one cannot or should not go on the non-dual path of spiritual development without, for example, be at risk getting worse, further destabilizing a rocky sense of self?
-Or would one simply not benefit from delving into these ultimate truths before one is ready?
+But the question is, are there “unnatural” and/or unstable developments of the human ego such that one cannot or should not go on the non-dual path of spiritual development without further destabilizing a rocky sense of self, be at risk of getting worse?
+Or if not worse, then simply not benefit from delving into these ultimate truths before one is ready?

 On the flip side, one could read the implication that the development of a stronger or bigger ego would somehow prepare one better for non-dual realization.
-This seems like a strange notion, since for one thing, it’s saying that more ignorance (in the Sanskrit sense: ignorance of one’s true nature) will make one more ready to have more knowledge—assuming it’s the right kind of ignorance (the supposedly healthy, normal, stable adult ego kind)—and for another it goes against the experience of seeing the fact that there’s just no telling what the prerequisites for Self-realization are.
+This seems like a strange notion, since for one thing, it’s saying that more ignorance (in the Sanskrit sense: ignorance of one’s true nature, unawareness), more ego, will make one more ready to have more knowledge (awareness of one’s nature as awareness)—assuming it’s the right kind of ignorance—the supposedly healthy, normal, stable adult ego kind—and for another it goes against the experience of seeing the fact that there’s just no telling what the prerequisites for Self-realization are.
 There have been examples of people with very loving and healthy upbringings, with well-adapted egos, having no interest in non-dual teachings, or even spirituality.
-On the other hand, there have been those with difficult backgrounds, from families with unhealthy, unhappy egos, who go on to very high levels of Self-realization.
-And conversely, persons with happy childhoods and well-developed egos have experienced high levels of spiritual development and deep non-dual insights.
+On the other hand, there have been those with difficult backgrounds, from families with unhealthy, unhappy egos, who go on to very high levels of Self-realization very quickly.
+And conversely, persons with happy childhoods and well-developed egos have experienced high levels of spiritual development, and deep non-dual insights.

 There seems to be no predictable correlation, just as there seems to be no predictable correlation between amounts of spiritual practice and the certainty of high levels of self-realization.
 It’s akin to the non-correlation between income or lifestyle and non-dual realization: they are independent variables.
 You can perceive or argue the reverse—that there is a certain connection—but it’s a fact there is none, and this makes sense.
 In other words, there is no known causal link the mind can make, otherwise we’d have a world of enlightened, free and happy beings, once the cause is found in the world, formulated and dispensed.
 But what we truly are is “not of this world”.
 It’s all in God’s (or grace’s) hands, to put it in theistic terms.
 This isn’t fatalistic, it’s simply pointing out it’s a timeless, causeless happiness that’s being pointed to.